KDHE confirms multiple allegations of abuse at Hilltop Child Development Center; teacher would ‘humiliate’ students by spraying them with water

 “We recognize the trust you place in us and want to be clear: child safety and care is not negotiable.
 We continue to take this situation with the utmost seriousness.”

-The letter went on to say that a program director has suddenly left the employment of Hilltop West facility, which is Hilltop’s newest center that is part of KU’s efforts to turn its West Campus into a live, work and play commercial and residential development.
+The letter went on to say that a program director has suddenly left the employment of the Hilltop West facility, which is Hilltop’s newest center that is part of KU’s efforts to turn its West Campus into a live, work and play commercial and residential development.

 “We know sudden transitions like this are challenging,” the letter states.
 “We remain focused on building a staff team that is unified in our mission and fully committed to creating a safe, nurturing and academically rich experience for every child.”

 More issues may be on the horizon, however, for the center, which serves a range of children from infants to grade school-aged students.
 According to a review of the public documents on the KDHE site, there are at least nine investigations by KDHE that currently are ongoing between Hilltop’s two facilities.
-Three investigations remain open at the Hilltop West facility, while six remain open at the Hilltop’s main campus center.
+Three investigations remain open at the Hilltop West facility, while six remain open at Hilltop’s main campus center.